 election,” but has been modernized so that the statute is now

 gender-neutral, referring instead to the “surviving spouse.”
 The

 current statute was enacted more than 20 years ago.

 To exercise the spouse’s right to receive his or her “elective share,” a notice of election must be filed and served within six months of the time that the court appointed an executor (or, in cases in which there is no will, an administrator), but in any event within two years of the death of the spouse.
 [Even if there is no will, a decedent may have tried to set up his or her finances in a way in which there were joint accounts with, or beneficiary designations of, persons other than the surviving spouse.

 4 Marital Separation As One Example

-In my own experience, one situation in which the right of election is often exercised is where the spouses were separated at the time of the decedent’s death, but the divorce had not as yet been finalized or even commenced.
-A mere separation (in the absence of an agreement stating otherwise) will not by itself amount to a waiver of the right of election.
+In my own experience, one situation in which the right of election is often exercised is where the spouses were separated at the time of the decedent’s death, but the divorce had not as yet been finalized or even started.
+A mere separation (in the absence of an agreement stating otherwise) will not by itself waive the right of election.